jelocodes/jelocodes.github.io/_posts/2018-02-23-activerecord_objects_dependencies_and_deletion.markdown

 add_foreign_key :rewards, :projects, on_delete: :cascade
 ```

+This effectively chains deletion of the related object instances.
 Once this is taken care of, ActiveRecord won't complain.

 In general, making sure that all dependent object relations are taken into account when deleting or modifying a single object instance, is a very good thing to remember when working with more complex, interrelated databases/domain models.